nullstack/nullstack.github.io/articles/static-site-generation.md

 Nullstatic only crawls your application up to the initiate resolution, further API requests triggered by events will be ignored.

+Nullstatic will crawl a /404 URL and generate both a /404.html and a /404/index.html.

 ## Next step